timdavidfriedrich/vocabualize/README.md

 # Vocabualize

-Explore words from the environment and add them to your collection.
+Explore words from your surrounding and add them to your collection.
 Enjoy an automatic translation into the language you want to acquire.
 Memorize them thanks to Active Recall and Space Repetition.